Page updated Nov 20, 2023

 • Run export CI=1 to tell the deployment script that is a CI environment.

-• Run npx amplify pipeline-deploy --branch BRANCH_NAME --app-id AMPLIFY_APP_ID.
+• Run npx ampx pipeline-deploy --branch BRANCH_NAME --app-id AMPLIFY_APP_ID.
 BRANCH_NAME refers to the branch you're deploying.
-AMPLIFY_APP_ID is the Amplify project ID.
-You can find this by going to the Amplify console and navigating to backend-app > App settings > App ARN and copying the ID located at the end of the string arn:aws:amplify:<region>:<account-id>:apps/*app-id*.
+AMPLIFY_APP_ID is the Amplify App ID.
+To locate the App ID for your backend application, navigate to the Amplify console and select your backend-app.
+On the Overview page, the App ID is displayed under the project name.

 The example below demonstrates how you would set up the build-spec when using Amazon CodeCatalyst.